mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-48"></a>
 [Back to top](#top)
 ## CA-48 -- Rep. Dana Rohrabacher (R)
+### Committees
+Dana Rohrabacher is the #2 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $4,925,000.00 in SC HEP grants.